xyraofficial/termux-auth/replit.md

 ### Security Notes
 - **Obfuscation Level**: Config encryption protects against casual users viewing credentials
 - **Limitation**: Encryption keys are embedded in the `.so` binary; skilled attackers with reverse-engineering tools can potentially extract them
+- **Service Key Usage**: The Supabase service key is used for both admin operations and credit management.
+This is by design for this Termux distribution model where a backend proxy is not practical
+- **Credit System Security**: Credit operations use the service key via REST API.
+For production environments, consider:
+  - Implementing Row Level Security (RLS) on the `user_credits` table
+  - Using a backend proxy for credit operations
+  - Moving credit management to Supabase Edge Functions
 - **Best Practice**: This is adequate for casual protection but not suitable for high-security environments

 ### UI/UX Features